kamaludu/bash4llm/extras/ui/README.md

 - `logs/errors.log`

 ---
-# GroqBash⁺ GUI
+# Bash4LLM⁺ GUI
 ## 🇬🇧 Minimalist Web Interface

 ## 🧩 Overview
-This is the official HTML GUI for GroqBash, designed to be:
+This is the official HTML GUI for Bash4LLM, designed to be:

 - fully portable
 - Bash‑only (no external dependencies beyond bash, coreutils, findutils, util-linux, gawk, curl, jq)